-Classification: Regional
+Regional

-Description: Richmond Beach Saltwater Park is located in the west portion of the City in the Richmond Beach Neighborhood.
+Richmond Beach Saltwater Park is located in the west portion of the City in the Richmond Beach Neighborhood.
 The park is bordered by the Puget Sound on the west.
-It is the only park in the City of Shoreline that provides direct public access to the saltwater shoreline.
-The park is extensively developed and provides views of the Puget Sound and areas beyond.
-The immediate area surrounding the park is fully developed and consists primarily of single family residences.
+It is the only park in the City that provides direct public access to the saltwater beach.
+The park provides views of Puget Sound.
+The immediate area surrounding the park is fully developed and consists primarily of single-family residences.